 Key Quality Indicators

-Hospital mortality rate
+Hospital mortality (Mortality Index)

 The Mortality Index is a measure of the number of inpatient deaths compared to an expected value based on patient type and acuity.
 An Index of 1.0 means the observed mortality equals the expected mortality for the patient population.
+Values less than 1.0 indicate better than expected mortality performance, while values greater than 1.0 indicate worse than expected performance.

 The Standardized Infection Ratio (SIR) is used to track healthcare-associated infections (HAIs).
 The SIR compares the actual number of HAIs to the predicted number of infections based on patient-level factors that contribute to HAI risk.